-F

-objective assurance

-and consulting activity

-designed to add value

 and improve an

 organization's

 operations; and

 "Internal Audit Group"

 is a staff organization

 and functions in an

 advisory capacity; it

 exercises no direct

 authority over the

 operating activities or

 functions it reviews.

-junctions it reviews.
+Junetiene ne retretter

 As to its External

+As to its External

 Auditor, the Company

 is guided by the

 current ethical

 standards in the

 engagement of the

 services of such editors

 and does not engage

 the same to render

 non-audit services if

--
+such services may

 create threats to the

 auditor's

 independence.

+muepenuence.